Skip to main content

 Discourse

 I, this young student, upon reading this chapter, came to understand that learning is not a pedantic and useless doctrine, and that followers of Dao are not pedantic and useless people.
-It is simply that governing a state through Dao and transforming the people through De means one is unwilling to lightly deploy one's methods of Dao — for fear of awakening the people's calculating minds, which would only throw the state into ever greater turmoil.
+It is simply that governing a state through Dao and transforming the people through De means one is unwilling to deploy one's methods of Dao lightly — for fear of awakening the people's calculating minds, which would only throw the state into ever greater turmoil.

 Confucius, for instance, did not consider wrestling a tiger barehanded or wading a river on foot to be the truly remarkable thing; rather, he regarded facing every undertaking with apprehension and succeeding through careful counsel as truly remarkable.